Gustav Kasselstrand: Sweden Democrats

-Kasselstrand joined the Sweden Democrats while studying at the university.
+Kasselstrand joined the Sweden Democrats while a student.
 At the Sweden Democratic Youth's federal congress on 20 November 2010, Kasselstrand was elected deputy chairman of the youth league.

 After the resignation of the former chairman William Petzäll — due to alcohol problems in February 2011 — he was appointed to be the new acting chairman of the youth league.
 Kasselstrand had previously worked at the Sweden Democrats' office in the Riksdag with the party's economic policy that included a focus on the labor, financial and tax market.

 Kasselstrand was the second vice chairman of the Sweden Democrats' party district in Gothenburg and campaign organizer for the central parts of the city during the 2010 general election campaign.
 Under his leadership, the first major demonstration by the youth league in years was arranged in the spring of 2011 when SDU demonstrated against what they called "anti-Swedishness", something that according to themselves, is a type of racism and hostility directed at ethnic Swedes.

-Before SDU's ordinary federal congress between 10–11 September 2011 in Jönköping, a unanimous nomination committee proposed Gustav Kasselstrand to be the ordinary chairman of the youth league.
+Before SDU's ordinary federal congress between 10 and 11 September 2011 in Jönköping, a unanimous nomination committee proposed Gustav Kasselstrand to be the ordinary chairman of the youth league.
 At the federal congress on 10 September, Kasselstrand was elected ordinary chairman unanimously by acclamation.

 On 1 September 2012, Kasselstrand was re-elected as chairman of the youth league.
-He won over the opposing candidate Paula Bieler with the votes 39-10.
+He won over the opposing candidate Paula Bieler with the votes 39–10.
 Bieler ran when she stated that the youth league had been too clear in its criticism of the mother party in the public.
 She referred to the article in which Kasselstrand and the youth league's deputy chairman William Hahne had criticized the Sweden Democrats' policy regarding the Israeli–Palestinian conflict.
 In November 2012, Kasselstrand and Hahne attracted attention after going against the mother party again, this time by criticizing the situation surrounding Erik Almqvist in the acclaimed "Iron Pipe Scandal", which led to him losing his job as political secretary at the Sweden Democrats' parliamentary office on 21 November.

 In September 2013 — Kasselstrand wrote a comment on Twitter — referring to U.S. President Barack Obama's state visit to Stockholm: "I would rather welcome Vladimir Putin than Barack Obama to Sweden's capital".
 Kasselstrand's comment got a lot of attention and was noticed in several Swedish newspapers.

 Ahead of SDU's congress in Linköping between 6 and 8 September 2013, another unanimous nomination committee proposed the re-election of Gustav Kasselstrand as chairman of the youth league.
 He was later re-elected by acclamation on 7 September.

-Kasselstrand led the youth league through the election year 2014 and at the congress between 28–30 November 2014, he was challenged for the chairmanship by Henrik Vinge.
+Kasselstrand led the youth league through the election year 2014 and at the congress between 28 and 30 November 2014, he was challenged for the chairmanship by Henrik Vinge.
 On 29 November 2014, Kasselstrand won again and remained on his post as chairman.